What is general anaesthesia?

 Why does my child need to fast?

 It is important for anyone having an anaesthetic to have an empty stomach.
-If your child has food or excess liquid in his or her stomach when anaesthetized there is a risk it could be vomited and breathed into the lungs.
+If the stomach is full, there is a chance that during the anaesthetic whatever is in there could end up somewhere else like the lungs.

 Does anaesthesia have any side effects?

 Most children recover from anaesthesia quickly and without problems.
+Most common side effects are easily treated or we take steps to prevent them.
 Some children may feel grumpy, have a sore throat or feel sick.
-Nausea and vomiting are relatively common and may be caused by the anaesthesia or the surgery or both.
-The vomiting is rarely severe or persistent.
-Let your child eat and drink when they feel like it - do not force them to eat or drink.
+We recommend letting your children eat and drink when they feel like it – there is no need to force them.
+If vomiting occurs it is rare for it to be severe.
 Contact your hospital if:

 Will my child be in pain after the operation?